 Levels I and II are the first steps in developing a practitioner's healing abilities.
-Individual attunement focuses on levels III to IV, while levels V to VI brings it all together.
+Individual attunement focuses on levels III to IV, while levels V to VI bring it together.
 Each vibrational band is supposed to require 30 days to integrate the energy and speed up the healing process as compared to the previous one.
-It is designed to be simpler than previous kinds of reiki so that the practitioner can concentrate on their connection with the Buddhas.
+It is designed to be simpler than previous reiki so that practitioners can concentrate on their connection with the Buddhas.

 As previously stated, many Reiki practitioners understand that Usui is the cornerstone of all treatments.
-All other varieties of Reiki have developed from this, enabling the discovery of new treatments.
-One such evolution is Lightarian Reiki, which is based on numerous Buddhist ideas.
+All other varieties of Reiki have developed from this, enabling the discovery of new therapies.
+One such evolution is Lightarian Reiki, based on numerous Buddhist ideas.

 When put into practice, it allows for the client's healing to be more efficient.
 Lightarian Reiki, according to many practitioners, allows user to extend their awareness.
 Once this occurs, they may develop an exceptional sensitivity to the environment around them, which may lead to spiritual abilities.

-Rainbow Reiki, an offshoot of Usui Reiki, was created by Walter Lubeck and incorporates a number of additional techniques into the original tradition, including astral travel, crystal healing, and karmic cleaning.
+Rainbow Reiki, an offshoot of Usui Reiki, was created by Walter Lubeck and incorporates several additional techniques into the original tradition, including astral travel, crystal healing, and karmic cleaning.

-This type of reiki is very spiritual, and it encourages people to work with angels and deities to boost their personal growth and healing powers.
-This also applies to people on the path to Nirvana or those who simply want to be the most excellent and loving person they can be.
+This type of reiki is very spiritual and encourages people to work with angels and deities to boost their personal growth and healing powers.
+This also applies to people on the path to Nirvana or those who want to be the most excellent and loving person they can be.